fomvasss/laravel-str-tokens/README.md

 You can also limit what tokens are exposed via individual models by creating a `strTokenWhitelist` or `strTokenBlacklist` function that returns an array of valid patterns

+For finesh prepare string - use `formatters` - methods an functions for modify string

 ## Usage

 ```php